Are you an adviser? Go to Unbiased Pro

 Interest on debt is often much higher than on savings or lower-risk investments.

-It makes little sense to open an ISA, for example, with a 4.5% return, while also having outstanding credit card debt with an interest rate four times higher.
+It makes little sense to open an ISA, for example, and invest in a fund with a 4.5% return, while also having outstanding credit card debt with an interest rate four times higher.

 Establish an investment plan